tdwg/website/content/pages/community/cd/index.md

 The Interest Group is developing CD for use with RDF to ensure that it integrates with TDWG's common development architecture.
 The standard enables the aggregation of collections descriptions from many sources and facilitates resource discovery - particularly for collections that do not have a Web presence.

 CD will build on NCDs effort to connect to and use and link to other standards as appropriate.
+Members in the group bring in relevant perspectives from other standards organizations such as the [Research Data Alliance (RDA)](https://rd-alliance.org/) as well.

 ## Resources